-It is worth recalling what was said seven years ago on the RareConnect platform when the alliance was formally launched.
+As Rare Disease Day 2020 approaches it is worth recalling what was said seven years ago on the RareConnect platform when the alliance was formally launched.

 "The Alliance is an organisation for aHUS Patient Organisations and is open to any national organisation which has been set up to represent younger and older aHUS patients, either specifically or as part of a wider related patient cohort.